-- If a child is making little or no progress the school should consider involving specialists including those from outside agencies.
+If a child is making little or no progress the school should consider involving specialists including those from outside professionals.
+These professionals include:

-- If progress continues to be insufficient a request can be made for an education, health and care needs assessment – the LA makes the decision to go ahead or not.
-The school will be expected to demonstrate evidence of action they have already taken.
+If progress continues to be insufficient a request can be made for an education, health and care needs assessment.
+The Local Authority makes the decision to go ahead or not with the assessment and the school will be expected to demonstrate evidence of action they have already taken.

-The links below provides guidance on Leicestershire's Local Offer in accordance with the new SEN Code of Practice:
+The links below provides guidance on Leicestershire's Local Offer: